Anusha-Rayankula18/Bank-Analytics/README.md

 ➡ Comparing Grade and subgrade wise revolving balance we can notice Grade-B have more revolving balance then any other grade & Grade-G have very low revolving balance.

-➡ As we can see that Grade B customers has higher annual income for 10+ years of employment period, so higher the annual income lower the Debt to income ratio and hence, ➡
+➡ As we can see that Grade B customers has higher annual income for 10+ years of employment period, so higher the annual income lower the Debt to income ratio

-➡ more number of customers took loan in Grade B .
+➡ And hencemore number of customers took loan in Grade B .

 ➡ Similarly, it goes for other grades too B>A>C>D>E>F>G order for revolving Balance as per annual income